fearlessfreap24/HueLightsPlay/README.md

 # HueLightsPlay

-This is a script for accessing my Hue hub at homem to play with.
+This is a script for accessing my Hue hub at home to play with.

 references: